4brunu/djinni-cmake/README.md

 # Compile djinni-cmake: the core way.

-The core way can be used to compile the `djinni_cmake` library for the host system, as well as to extract the documentation.
+The core way can be used to compile the `djinni_cmake` library for the host system, as well as to extract the documentation.<br/>
 It cannot be used to compile the library for the target systems (as an example, Android or iOS).

 First of all, run the following command from the root directory: